EXXETA/trufos/README.md

 ## Requirements

 As Trufos is an Electron application, it can run on Windows, macOS, and Linux without any issues.
 If you want to develop or build this software yourself, you will need Node.js version 22 or higher and NPM version 10 or higher.

-## Installation

-You can either download one of the provided binaries or build the software yourself by cloning the repository and running `npm run make`, after which the binary can be found inside the `out/make/` directory.

 ## Usage